Nutrition Intuition: Can you Trust Your Gut to Guide Your Appetite?

 What is Fullness?

 Here's an example to illustrate the differences: Imagine you've just eaten a hearty meal.
 You no longer feel hungry because your body's energy needs have been met (hunger has been satisfied), and you might also feel satisfied and content because the meal was delicious (appetite has been satisfied).
-The feeling of fullness or satiety tells you that it's time to stop eating.
+The feelings of fullness and satiety tells you that it's time to stop eating.

 How Your Gut and Brain Guide your Appetite